Your Ultimate Brick Lane Guide

 It’s this rich, multicultural heritage that gives Brick Lane or ‘Banglatown’ its vibrant character today, and a walk down the narrow, cobbled street will take you past some of the capital’s finest curry houses interspersed with Jewish beigel shops, street food markets, vintage stores and cafés.

-You can generally follow your nose (quite literally), but if you’re after a little guidance, we’ve put together our pick of the best places to eat and things to do in Brick Lane for your perusal.
+You can generally follow your nose (quite literally), but if you’re after a little guidance, we’ve put together our pick of the best places to eat & drink and things to do in Brick Lane for your perusal.

 WHERE TO EAT IN BRICK LANE